metalevel-tech/mw-SimpleMathJax/README.md

 # Purpose of this fork

-In this version of [Extension:SimpleMathJax](https://www.mediawiki.org/wiki/Extension:SimpleMathJax) is added some integration with [Extension:VisualEditor](https://www.mediawiki.org/wiki/Extension:VisualEditor).
+In this version of [Extension:SimpleMathJax](https://www.mediawiki.org/wiki/Extension:SimpleMathJax) is added an integration with [Extension:VisualEditor](https://www.mediawiki.org/wiki/Extension:VisualEditor).

 For this purpose on the base of the original file [`ext.SimpleMathJax.js`](resources/ext.SimpleMathJax.js) is created the file [`ext.SimpleMathJax.VE.js`](resources/ext.SimpleMathJax.VE.js) where along with `mw.hook('wikipage.categories')` is used also [`mw.hook('ve.activationComplete')`](https://www.mediawiki.org/wiki/VisualEditor/Gadgets#Running_code_after_VisualEditor_is_activated).
 Within this hook the method [`MathJax.typesetPromise()`](http://docs.mathjax.org/en/latest/web/typeset.html) is engaged.
 In this way the math expressions will be rendered within VisualEditor.
 When you are making some changes in the math expressions you will need to press `Ctrl`+`Shift` in order to render them again.